carlhenrikrolf/microtonOS/README.md

 ## Isomorphic Layouts
 I suggest to think of musically useful isomorphic layouts as belonging to one of four categories.
-Each category depends on three parameters: whether the layout is mirrored (flipped) in the left--right direction, whether it is flipped in the up--down position, and the value of the 'dilation'.
+Each category depends on three parameters: whether the layout is mirrored (flipped) in the left–right direction, whether it is flipped in the up–down position, and the value of the 'dilation'.
 The dilation is notated $d$ and defined separately for each category below.
 A suitable value is the size of the minor or neutral third.